TheRealAnonymous008/quartz/content/details/economics/Scarcity, Supply, and Demand.md

 * *Elasticity is often lower in the short run rather than in the long run*.
 This is due to changes in the quantity moreso than the changes in price.
 	* *In the long term, quantity tends to fluctuate more than price*.
-	* In terms of demand, this is due to [[Consumer Behavior|spending habits]] as well as having more disposable income.
+	* In terms of demand, this is due to [[Consumer Behavior and Transactions|spending habits]] as well as having more disposable income.
 	* In terms of demand, this is due to expanding production and reducing costs long term.

 ## Extensions